wilkin547/docs.es-es/docs/visual-basic/misc/the-remote-server-machine-does-not-exist-or-is-unavailable.md

 ## <a name="to-correct-this-error"></a>Para corregir este error

-- Vuelva a conectarlo a la red e inténtelo de nuevo.
+- Vuelva a conectarla a la red e inténtelo de nuevo.

 ## <a name="see-also"></a>Vea también